CODE OF CONDUCT

 You must review this Code and annually recertify in writing that you have read, understood, and will comply with it.
 Managers must never neglect to address or report a violation of the Code, law or regulation committed by someone you manage.

-Whether you are an employee, manager, officer or contractor, you may be disciplined or lose your job, if you:
+Whether you are an employee, manager, officer or contractor, you may be subject to discipline, up to and including termination, if you:

 - Do not follow this Code or other Adaptive policies